-Solar Gard AC 8 mil LX (HILTE) series have a double function: control the solar heat gain combined with risk mitigation in the case of breaking glass (see table 2 for base information).
+Solar Gard AC 8 mil LX (HILTE) series have as prime function to control the solar heat gain (see table 2 for base information).
 Solar Gard AC 8 mil LX (HILITE) 70 rejects, as an example up to 52% of the solar energy incident on a single glass and as much as 78% of the Infrared solar heat (determined according to EN 410).